RDFLib/rdflib/docs/rdf4j.md

 client.http_client
 ```

+All requests reuse the same underlying HTTP client session, providing connection pooling and performance benefits.

 ### The repository manager

 The RDF4J Client provides a [`RepositoryManager`][rdflib.contrib.rdf4j.client.RepositoryManager] class that allows you to manage RDF4J repositories.
 It does not represent a repository itself; instead, it is responsible for creating, deleting, listing, and retrieving [`Repository`][rdflib.contrib.rdf4j.client.Repository] instances.